oopsmonk/documentation/getting-started/1.5/the-tangle/message-types.md

 ### Milestone payload

-A message that has been attached to the Tangle and approved by a milestone has several useful properties: verifying that the content of the data did not change and determining the approximate time it was published by checking the approving milestone.
-If the payload will be incorporated under the signed transaction payload, the content is signed (using the [Ed25519](https://tools.ietf.org/html/rfc8032) signature scheme) as well.
+A message that has been attached to the Tangle and approved by a milestone has several useful properties including verifying that the content of the data did not change and determining the approximate time it was published by checking the approving milestone.
+If the payload is incorporated under the signed transaction payload, the content is signed (using the [Ed25519](https://tools.ietf.org/html/rfc8032) signature scheme) as well.

 All values are serialized in little-endian encoding.
 The serialized form of the milestone is deterministic, meaning the same logical milestone always results in the same serialized byte sequence.

-To increase the security of the design, a milestone can (optionally) be independently signed by multiple keys at once.
-These keys should be operated by detached signature provider services running on independent infrastructure elements.
-This assists in mitigating the risk of an attacker having access to all the key material necessary for forging milestones.
+To increase the security of the design, a milestone can (optionally) be independently signed by multiple keys at once. .

 ### Conflict